schnell18/localenv/README.md

 The data files of MariaDB instance are stored under the folder `.state/mariadb/data`.
 The data persist over environment restart as long as you don't remove these files.

+## ETCD

+[ETCD][9] is a strongly consistent, distributed key-value store for distributed systems.
+To start a 3-node ETCD cluster in the localenv, type:

+    ./infractl.sh start etcd

+## ElasticSearch

+The ElasticSearch instance in the localenv can be accessed via 127.0.0.1:9200.
+The companion Kibana is serving on 5601.
+You can browse http://127.0.0.1:5601 to access the web ui.
+Alternatively, you can type

+    ./infractl.sh webui elasticsearch

+to access the Kibana webui.

 ## RocketMQ